-- The ULP MAY require MPA framing immediately after TCP connection setup.
-This has the advantage that no additional negotiation is needed (at least for MPA).
-In this case the marker MUST be the first four octets sent (this marker has the special value 0x0000, meaning it belongs to the FPDU that follows). - The ULP MAY negotiate the start of MPA.
-The exchange establishes that MPA (as well as other ULPs) will be used, and exactly locates the point in the octet stream where MPA is to begin operation.
-Again, the marker is the first four octets sent (this marker has the special value 0x0000, meaning it belongs to the FPDU that follows).
-Note that such a negotiation protocol is outside the scope of this specification. - 8.2 Normal Connection Teardown
+\ DDP's ULP MAY negotiate the start of DDP on MPA sometime after a normal TCP startup, using TCP streaming data exchanges on the same connection.
+The exchange establishes that DDP on MPA (as well as other ULPs) will be used, and exactly locates the point in the octet stream where MPA is to begin operation.
+Again, the marker is the first four octets sent when operation begins (this marker has the special value 0x0000, meaning it belongs to the FPDU that follows).
+Note that such a negotiation protocol is outside the scope of this specification.
+A simplified example of such a protocol is shown below.

+8.2 Normal Connection Teardown

-Each half connection of MPA terminates when the ULP closes the corresponding TCP half connection.
+Each half connection of MPA terminates when DDP closes the corresponding TCP half connection.

-A mechanism SHOULD be provided by MPA to the ULP for the ULP to be made aware that a graceful close of the LLP connection has been received by the LLP (e.q.
-FIN is received).
+A mechanism SHOULD be provided by MPA to DDP for DDP to be made aware that a graceful close of the LLP connection has been received by the LLP (e.g. FIN is received).